Cognyte Software Ltd. (CGNT) Shares Up Despite Recent Market Volatility

-Cognyte Software Ltd. (NASDAQ: CGNT)’s stock price has increased by 11.61 compared to its previous closing price of 3.10.
-However, the company has seen a 3.90% increase in its stock price over the last five trading sessions.
+Cognyte Software Ltd. (NASDAQ: CGNT)’s stock price has increased by 17.60 compared to its previous closing price of 3.41.
+Despite this, the company has seen a gain of 25.31% in its stock price over the last five trading days.

 Is It Worth Investing in Cognyte Software Ltd. (NASDAQ: CGNT) Right Now?